Scramblers/PABEN/README.md

 # PABEN
 A Process Architecture for Agentic Continuity

-This repository contains the PABEN model: an exploratory architecture of agency, emotion, belief, experience, and need.
+## Abstract
+PABEN is an exploratory process architecture for agentic continuity.
+The model proposes that an agent can be understood as a system that preserves viable continuation through five interacting domains: Perception, Action, Belief, Experience, and Need.

+Perception recognizes the current context.
+Action prepares and releases skills.
+Belief selects live action-context routes: “do this skill while this context holds.”
+Experience stores lived transitions from one context, through a belief, into another context.
+Need supplies bodily or structural pressure, making some continuations matter.

+The central evaluative variable is expectancy, $X$, which estimates whether a belief-route can carry.
+In the current formulation, $X$ combines Trustability, Executability, Reachability, and Value.
+Emotion is modeled as deformation of expectancy, $dX$: the felt change in the viability of a lived or expected route.
+This allows emotion, attention, learning, reflection, and social regulation to be described as parts of the same continuity-preserving control system.

+PABEN is not presented as a finished theory.
+It is a candidate architecture intended for criticism, formalization, implementation, and possible refutation.
+A useful next step would be to build computational agents with explicit Contexts, Skills, Beliefs, Experience episodes, Need-pressure, and expectancy-based process switching, then test whether the architecture explains or produces coherent agentic behavior better than simpler alternatives.

-The purpose of publishing this material is to make it available for others to inspect, formalize, implement, criticize, reuse, or develop further.
+The purpose of publishing this material is to make the model available as an open research seed.
+Researchers, engineers, independent thinkers, and AI alignment contributors are invited to inspect, challenge, formalize, simulate, or extend it.

+## Why this may matter for alignment

+If alignment is partly about making advanced AI systems compatible with human values, then we need a good account of what values are embedded in.
+PABEN suggests that values are not isolated preference labels, but live structures across need-pressure, context recognition, action capacity, memory of lived transitions, and belief-route viability.

+From this perspective, an aligned agent is not merely one that optimizes the right objective.
+It is one whose route-selection, learning, attention, and process-switching remain compatible with the continuity of the humans and systems it affects.

+## Minimal implementation challenge

+A minimal PABEN-inspired agent would contain explicit Contexts, Skills, Beliefs, Experience episodes, Need-pressure, and an expectancy function:

+$$X = T \cdot Q \cdot R \cdot V$$

+The agent should select belief-routes by expectancy, update those estimates through lived episodes, and switch between execution, exploration, and reflection when expectancy destabilizes.

+The useful test is not whether the terminology sounds plausible, but whether the architecture can be implemented, compressed, falsified, or shown to be unnecessary.

+## Feedback I am looking for

+I am especially interested in:

+- whether this resembles existing work in agent foundations, active inference, reinforcement learning, cognitive architectures, or computational neuroscience;
+- whether the $X$ formulation is mathematically salvageable;
+- whether the process distinctions are implementable;
+- whether the model makes testable predictions;
+- where the architecture is incoherent, redundant, or already refuted.

+The full working manuscript is available here: [link]

+## License

+Text, diagrams, and conceptual material are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

 I do not currently intend to maintain this as an active software project.
 Contributions, forks, comments, and independent implementations are welcome, but the material is shared primarily as an open research seed.

+Code, if added later, should be licensed separately.

 If you find the model useful, feel free to build on it.

-## License

-Text, diagrams, and conceptual material are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

-Code, if added later, should be licensed separately.